Creamy Parmesan Cauliflower Soup, an easy recipe great in the summer or anytime of year. Add your fave toppings like corn, bacon, and green onion.

 I love making soups year round, making big batches, and freezing it in small containers for quick lunches.
 Just defrost in the microwave or overnight in the fridge and you have a meal in no time!
 If you like soup, I posted a few other recipes over the last few months including Shrimp Broccoli & Cheese Soup and Shrimp & Veggie Egg Drop Soup that you might like.

-An immersion blender definitely comes in handy when making soup!
+An immersion blender definitely comes in handy when making soup including this cauliflower soup!
 If you do not have an immersion blender you can process the soup in small batches in a blender or food processor BUT make sure you leave the top partly off to allow the steam to escape otherwise you are going to end up with a BIG mess!
+Hope you enjoy this Creamy Parmesan Cauliflower Soup!

 - Place chicken broth, evaporated milk, and cauliflower in a large pot over medium-high heat; cover pot.
 Bring to a boil, remove lid, then reduce heat to simmer.